What does it mean to “have faith”? Is having faith similar to having a dog? Is it a possession? Action? Both?

 It’s maybe typical to stop our understanding of faith with the first two phrases: 1) seeing something far off or invisible and 2) being persuaded of it.
 But how critical are the proceeding verses of embracing, seeking, and thinking about those things we believe!
-Verse 15 emphasizes the point that if these people had a knowledge of God’s promises but had been mindful (thinking) about the land which they had gone out from, they may have gone back.
-In other words, they might not have obtained the promises if their minds were attached to the things God was pointing them away from.
+Verse 15 warns the people who had been given a knowledge of God’s promises not to be mindful of the land they had been delivered from.
 Exodus 14:11-13 exemplifies this well.
 It’s soon after God’s initial and triumphant deliverance of the Israelites from Egypt that they start complaining and wishing they could go back, saying things like “It would have been better for us to serve the Egyptians.”
 That is exactly what we are warned against and what faith doesn’t do—taking our eyes off of the glorious and unshakable promises of God.

 Christians Use Three Eyes.